 - injection of the drug Tensilon to see its effect on muscle strength

-- imaging such as a chest a X-ray, a CT scan or an MRI, to look for abnormalities in the thymus gland (a small gland in your upper chest)
+- imaging such as a chest X-ray, a CT scan or an MRI, to look for abnormalities in the thymus gland (a small gland in your upper chest)

 Myasthenia gravis treatment